okraits/breasy/README.md

 - fast startup and browsing, light on system resources
 - slim userinterface with tabs
 - opens a given number of URLs provided as commandline arguments on startup
-- keybindings similar to Firefox
+- default keybindings similar to Firefox
 - search the current page
 - content zoom
 - browser plugins are enabled
+- simple text configuration file

 For upcoming features, take a look at the todo list further down this page and stay tuned.